smart-data-models/dataModel.RoboticIndustrialActivities/RoboticCell/doc/spec.md

 ## List of properties

 - `address`: The mailing address  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided  - `currentPieceNumber`:  Current number of pieces done in the job executing on the robotic cell.  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.  - `description`: A description of this item  - `errorMessage`: The error message corresponding to the error number.  - `errorNumber`: Indicates if there if an error (value not 0) occurred on the cell.  - `id`: Unique identifier of the entity  - `location`:   - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `refIncomingPallet`: List of pallets providing incoming pieces for the cell.  - `refOutgoingPallet`: List of pallets providing outcoming pieces for the cell.  - `refRobot`: Robot belonging to the cell.  - `refVacuumPump`: Vacuum pump belonging to the cell.  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
+This will usually be allocated by the storage platform.  - `description`: A description of this item  - `errorMessage`: The error message corresponding to the error number.  - `errorNumber`: Indicates if there if an error (value not 0) occurred on the cell.  - `id`: Unique identifier of the entity  - `location`: Geojson reference to the item.
+It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `refIncomingPallet`: List of pallets providing incoming pieces for the cell.  - `refOutgoingPallet`: List of pallets providing outcoming pieces for the cell.  - `refRobot`: Robot belonging to the cell.  - `refVacuumPump`: Vacuum pump belonging to the cell.  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `totalNumberOfPieces`: Total number of pieces in the job executing on the robotic cell.  - `type`: It has to be RoboticCell.
 NGSI Entity type.
 Required properties
 - `id`  - `type`  ## Data Model description of properties
 Sorted alphabetically (click for details)